The Book That Saves the World Scott Pauley

 • Our good and evil condition is not a physical problem – it is a sin problem.

 The title of the book is Freedom: The End of the Human Condition.
-Our only freedom is found in Christ!
+Our only freedom is in Christ!
 And the end of the human condition will only be fully realized when Christ comes and we are made like Him!

 A noted professor wrote in his endorsement that this “is the book that saves the world.”
 THAT BOOK HAS ALREADY BEEN WRITTEN!
-It is called the Bible.
+It is the Bible.

 May God help us to read it and share it with others with renewed passion.
 The world is hungry.
 Needy souls are looking for answers.
 Give them the Word of God…it is “the Book that saves the world.”